pySLAMMER/pySLAMMER/docs/quickstart_guide.md

 1. **Import a sample ground motion**

 We will use the sample ground motion record `Imperial_Valley_1979_BCR-230` for this example.
-Refer to [insert some internal link...]
+Refer to [TODO: add internal link] for details on the included sample ground motions.
 ```python
 histories = slam.sample_ground_motions() # Load all sample ground motions
 gm = histories["Imperial_Valley_1979_BCR-230"] # Select a specific ground motion